CIDARLAB/clotho3/clotho3-web/README.md

 - plasmid
     - highlight in element only for annotation active
     - check reverse direction for features
-    - (?) ui-mask for position
+    - (?) ui-mask for position -- probably rewrite so smaller

 - search bar
     - keypress down -> results

-- $keypress.suspend() e.g. in trail mode when using search bar
+- $keypress.suspend() e.g. in trail mode when using search bar -- need to be namespaced

 - allow resolve of Application.mixin() in $routeProvider ---- see terminal as example - need controller